pinnacle-framework/Pinnacle/plugins/sql/README.md

 <!-- Auto-generated content start -->
-# pinnacle_ibis
+# pinnacle_sql

-pinnacle ibis is a plugin for ibis-framework that allows you to use pinnacle as a backend for your ibis queries.
+pinnacle-sql is a plugin for SQL databackends that allows you to use these backends with pinnacle.

-This plugin cannot be used independently; it must be used together with `pinnacle_ibis`.

 pinnacle supports SQL databases via the ibis project.
 With pinnacle, queries may be built which conform to the ibis API, with additional support for complex data-types and vector-searches.